[Solved] Auto Lock Greyed Out on iPad & iPhone? 6 Easy Fixes (2025)

 3. MDM Profile Restrictions

-If the Auto-Lock is greyed out on your iPad or iPhone and you use it for work or school, a Mobile Device Management (MDM) profile might be the reason.
-This profile restricts settings, including Auto-Lock.
+If you find the iPad Auto-Lock greyed out or notice similar issues on your iPhone, it may be due to a Mobile Device Management (MDM) profile installed by your workplace or school.
+MDM settings often restrict key options—including Auto-Lock—preventing you from changing the timer manually.
 To fix this, contact your IT administrator and ask if they can adjust the MDM profile settings.

 Tips: Looking for an all-in-one mobile management software?
 Look no further than Dr.Fone App - the ultimate choice for all your needs: